femolyn1/Kickstarter-analysis/README.md

 ### Challenge
 1. Given the provided data, we can draw the following conclusions:

 * Few people are likely to support or back goals within the range of $45,000 to $49,999 under the Plays subcategory.
-This is becasue 100% failure was observed for goals within this range for the kickstarter campaign
+This is because 100% failure was observed for goals within this range for the kickstarter campaign

 * Although the highest percentage of successsful goals was 76% within the less than $1000 range in the plays subcategory, the number of projects within this range is less than the number of projects within the $1,000 to $4,999 range which had the second highest successful goal of 73%.
-Based on this ,a 73% goal success rate within the Play subcategory and $1,000 to $4,999 range is more realistic.
+Based on this ,a 73% goal success rate within the Play subcategory and $1,000 to $4,999 range looks more realistic.

 * A total of 493 failed kickstarter campaigns  within the theatre parent category was observed and 349 of those campaigns were in the United states.